-Richie is the Co-Director of the NCLR.
-He is the Director of the Dunedin Multidisciplinary Health and Development Research Unit (Dunedin Study) at the University of Otago.
+Richie was the Co-Director of the NCLR and the Director of the Dunedin Multidisciplinary Health and Development Research Unit (Dunedin Study) at the University of Otago.
 He was previously the Chief Science Advisor to the Minister of Child Poverty Reduction.

 His major areas of interest and research are developmental psychopathology, gene X environment prediction of complex disorders, and psychosocial determinants of chronic physical disease.
 He has published 200+ peer-reviewed scientific papers, with many appearing in leading international journals, and he maintains numerous international research collaborations.

 Ngāpuhi, Te Arawa.
 Reremoana (Moana) is an Associate Professor and the Director of the NCLR.
 She is a Ministerial-appointment board member of the Southern DHB and was previously a member of the Royal Society Te Apārangi Council.
 Moana is an inaugural HRC Māori Health Research Emerging Leader Fellow.
 She is an Investigator in the Graduate Longitudinal Study NZ (GLSNZ), the Dunedin Multidisciplinary Health and Development Research Unit, and Te Kura Mai i Tawhiti - a Māori community research programme.

 Her research interests include lifecourse resarch, Māori health and education, child development and the development of chronic disease.